byteball/oscript-vscode-plugin/README.md

 # Oscript extension for Visual Studio Code

-Write and validate Ojson Autonomous Agent definitions for Obyte network
+Write and validate Autonomous Agents in Oscript language.
+AAs are programs that automate the movement of funds on Obyte network.
+They allow to create various DeFi applications.

 ## Features
 * Syntax highlighting